dev-ai-lab/aws-architect/README.md

 - Never ever store your secrets in plaintext, especially in your code!
   - KMS Key Encryption also available through API calls (SDK, CLI)
   - Encrypted secrets can be stored in the code / environment variables
+- Upon KMS key deletion it goes into `pending deletion` status
 - KMS family & types:
   - KMS Keys is the new name of KMS Customer Master Key
   - Symmetric (AES-256 keys)